saralweb/sw-phonetic_typing/README.md

 ## Features

 Transliterates english words to hindi.
- For convenience suggestions are also added to the TypeAheadField.
+For convenience suggestions are also added to the TextField.

-Features in example project:
+## Features in example project:
 It will automatically select and transliterate your typed word when spaceBar is pressed.
 As you type words and don't select a suggestion it will automatically pick and replace first word of suggestion as you hit spaceBar.
 You can create your own complex words by clicking on suggestions and appending string with the last selected words.
 For eg. सामा +न्+य will give you सामान्य

 ## Installation
 See the installation instructions on pub.

-## Usage examples
-You can import the package with:

-import 'package:flutter_typeahead/flutter_typeahead.dart';
-For Cupertino users import:

-import 'package:flutter_typeahead/cupertino_flutter_typeahead.dart';

 ## Use it as follows:
 1)